Infrastructure for Future:

 Our common future will be largely determined by the infrastructure decisions and the action we will take in the next few years.
 Infrastructure is the single most important lever for sustainable development.
 It is time to seize this historical opportunity to accelerate the transition to sustainable infrastructure.

 We commit to join efforts and diligently explore the relevant climate infrastructure agenda items (see annex).

-We, the undersigned, commit to collaborating diligently with a goal of finalizing the terms and structure of the Sant Pau Group by the UN Climate Action Summit to be held on 23 September 2019 in New York.
+We, the undersigned, commit to collaborating diligently with a goal of finalizing the terms and structure of Infra4Future by the first quarter 2020.

 Sebastian KindUndersecretary for

 Bouygues Energies & Services